ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 ![SSR banner](img/ssr-banner.jpeg)

 The **Solo Score Rush** (***SSR***) was a one-on-one worldwide double-elimination osu!mania 4-key tournament hosted by ::{ flag=VN }:: [Lott](https://osu.ppy.sh/users/13821222) and ::{ flag=VN }:: [Poity](https://osu.ppy.sh/users/17148657).
-Instead of using the regular Best of each rounds rules for its scoring, the scoring system will use score gap between each map to determine each winner.
+Instead of using the regular Best of each rounds rules for its scoring, the scoring system used the score gaps between each map to determine each winner.
 It was the first instalment of the Solo Score Rush series.

 ## Tournament schedule